ucscode/data-memo/README.md

 DataMemo class accepts two arguments on initialization.

 - The first argument being the name of the file to modify or create.
-- The second argument (optional) being an absolute path to the file. \
+- The second argument (optional) being an absolute path to the file.

-  If not set, the path will be equivalent to the same diretory where the "data-memo.php" file is located.`
+  If not set, the path will be equivalent to the same diretory where the "data-memo.php" file is located.

 ```
-  $datamemo = new datamemo("filename.json", __DIR__ );
+  $datamemo = new datamemo( "filename.json", __DIR__ );
 ```

-If the "filename.json" already contains a valid json file, the $datamemo instance will be filled with the array format of the json data.
+If the ` filename.json ` already contains a valid json file, the $datamemo instance will be filled with the array format of the json data.

 You can then assign new value, get previous or update previous values in the $datamemo instance.